Today we’re discussing something near and dear to my heart: Solo travel with kids.

 PLAN AND BE PREPARED

 Choose a destination and accommodation that is child friendly.
-It will make things easier for you if there are interesting and engaging things for your kids to do.
-You may also find you meet other single parent travellers whom you can connect with.
+It will make things easier for you if there are exciting and engaging things for your kids to do.
+You may also meet other single-parent travellers you can connect with.

-Be organised when it comes to your travel insurance, documents, money and passports.
-It’s a good idea to keep these together and safe; a family passport wallet is ideal for this.
+Be organised regarding your travel insurance, documents, money and passports.
+Ideally, take a wallet to keep everything together and in order.

-When it comes to travelling solo with kids, it pays to be extra safety conscience.
+Regarding travelling solo with kids, it pays to be extra safety conscience.
 Let a friend know where you are going and where you are staying during your time away.
-Make sure you have your mobile phone and charger with you at all times, a portable charger is great as your phone gives you the ability to stay connected from anywhere and is your best safety item.
-If your kids are the accident-prone type, it’s a good idea to save the local emergency numbers in your phone.
+Ensure you always have your mobile phone and charger with you.
+A portable charger is great as your phone lets you stay connected from anywhere and is your best safety item.

 GET INSPIRED FOR SINGLE MUM TRAVEL